What it does: Cloud computing, digital workspace tech

 The not so good bits: Lack of guidance

 Unlike some of its Palo Alto neighbours, VMware hasn’t entered the public consciousness.
 Nonetheless, you've almost certainly made use of its cloud infrastructure or digital workspace technology.
 Either directly or through one of the businesses you patronise.
-(Its clients include ANZ Bank, IBM, Ladbrokes, Lufthansa, Marriot International, Siemens and Vodaphone.)
+(Its clients include ANZ Bank, IBM, Telstra, University of Technology Sydney, Cenitex, Woolworths, Siemens and Vodaphone.)
+You may not even realise that you're using VMware products at your university.
+You can read up on an example of their work at UTS.

 The company was founded by in 1998 married couple Mendel Rosenblum and Diane Greene, in partnership with Scott Devine, Ellen Wang and Edouard Bugnion.
 (Bugnion later went on to found Nuova Systems, which was snapped up by Cisco).

-After operating in stealth mode for a year, the company released the VMWare Workstation (an expensive but impressive hosted hypervisor that ran on x64 versions of Windows and Linux operating systems) in 1999.
-In 2001, it entered the server market with the (hosted) VMware GSX Server and (hostless) VMware ESX Server.
 In 2004, EMC (now Dell EMC) acquired the company.
 In 2008, VMWare began a collaboration with Cisco Systems.
 This resulted in products such as the Cisco Nexus 10000V (a distributed virtual software switch).
 VMware was also early to the cloud computing party.
-It launched Cloud Foundry, an open source, multi-cloud application platform as a service (PaaS), in 2012.
+It launched Cloud Foundry, an open-source, multi-cloud application platform as a service (PaaS), in 2012.

-VMWare now produces: hypervisors; desktop, server and cloud-management software; network and security products; the application management product VMware Workspace portal and the storage and availability products VMware vSan and VMware Site Recovery Manager.
-The fact 99.9 per cent of the world’s population haven’t heard of any of these products doesn’t mean they are not eye-wateringly profitable.
-In 2016, VMware had revenues of US$7 billion.
+VMware produces: hypervisors, desktop, server and cloud-management software, network and security products, the application management product VMware Workspace portal and the storage and availability products VMware vSAN and VMware Site Recovery Manager.

 With the assistance of “leading researchers from Stanford University”, VMware educates it managers about the perils of unconscious bias.
 VMware also uses ‘DIALOGUE Peer Mentoring Circles’ to encourage female staff to “[grow] in their perceptions of themselves as leaders and develop stronger networks for career advancement”.